openhab/openhab-addons/addons/binding/org.openhab.binding.solaredge/README.md

 ## Channels

-Available channels depend on the specific heatpump model.
+Available channels depend on the specific setup e.g. if a meter and/or a battery is present.
 Following models/channels are currently available

 | Channel Type ID                               | Item Type    | Description                                      | Remark                                          |
 |-----------------------------------------------|--------------|--------------------------------------------------|-------------------------------------------------|